emmaclarem/cfg-python-weather-app/README.md

 ![img](https://img.shields.io/badge/status-in%20progress-ff69b4) ![img2](https://badgen.net/pypi/python/black)

 ## About
-This is my final project for the Code First Girls Python & Apps Kickstarter course, built in collaboration with my teammates Nicolette Bell and Anna Kukla.
-Team Duck! 🦆
+This is my final project for the Code First Girls Python & Apps Kickstarter course, built in collaboration with my teammate [Nicolette Bell](https://github.com/nicolettebell).
+Team Duck! 🦆🦆🦆

 ## The project must:
 - [x] Accept a city name as input from the user